jar398/listtools/doc/guide.md

 A typical processing pipeline to generate a "plugin" style report would be:

  1. Obtain two .zip files, DwCAs for the two checklists
- 1. Extract the Taxon file names using `find_taxa.py`
+ 1. Find the Taxon file names in the DwCAs using `find_taxa.py`
  1. (Optional: use `subset.py` to extract subtree of interest)
  1. Prepare checklists for further processing using `clean.py`
- 1. Use `gnparse` to obtain stemming and other useful information.
+ 1. Use `gnparse` to obtain stemming and other information useful to `exemplar.py`.
     This requires multiple steps.
 For each checklist:
      1. Prepare list of names by applying `extract_names.py` to checklist
      1. Run `gnparse` on that list
      1. Fold the `gnparse` output into checklist
- 1. Run `exemplar.py` on checklists to obtain file exemplars.csv
+ 1. Run `exemplar.py` on the checklists to obtain file `exemplars.csv`
- 1. Apply `plugin.py` to checklists and to `exemplars.csv` to obtain report
+ 1. Apply `plugin.py` to the checklists and to `exemplars.csv` to obtain report